About Deb Seymour

 In 1994, Deb decided she needed a change of scene and moved to Seattle where she attended the Puget Sound Guitar Workshop.
 She quickly fell in with the Pacific Northwest open mic scene and formed the bands Twins Before Birth, (a trio with guitarists Nick Dallett and Liz Savage) and later Deb Seymour & the Debonairs, a musical quartet that graced the Northwest music scene with their tight, three-part harmonies Two more CDs ensued, "Cupid's Wheel" in 1999 and "Mama Wears A Hard Hat" in 2011.

-When not on stage, Deb is an avid electric car and zero-waste lifestyle advocate, is a member of the Seattle Electric Vehicle Association and authors an electric car and zero-waste lifestyle blog called "Deb Goes Green" at www.debgoesgreen.com.
+Off-stage, Deb is an avid electric car and zero-waste lifestyle advocate, is a member of the Seattle Electric Vehicle Association and authors an electric car and zero-waste lifestyle blog called "Deb Goes Green" at www.debgoesgreen.com.
 She recently retired from a twenty-year career in web design.

 Album photo for "Mama Wears A Hard Hat"